galiminus/node-sps/README.md

 node index.js actions:listen 894a15f6-48d1-49fb-94ea-ab27e4ff3f3f 8dc7c87d-260d-47c8-b53c-92c86914e290
 ```

-Push an action on the same point with the first entity
+Push an action on the same point with the first entity:
 ```
 node index.js actions:create 292795ed-f009-4ea9-ba50-4a15231c47e6 'test:test' 'NEW_ACTION' '{"a":"b"}' 'POINT(0 0 0)'
 {"status"=>"ok", "result"=>{"id"=>"076031d6-2a1f-4bef-a971-a91be34581bc"}}
 ```

-The action is received by the second entity.
+The action is received by the second entity:
 ```
 {"id"=>"076031d6-2a1f-4bef-a971-a91be34581bc", "entity_id"=>"292795ed-f009-4ea9-ba50-4a15231c47e6", "type"=>"NEW_ACTION", "payload"=>{"a"=>"b"}}
 ```

-Clean things up.
+Clean things up:
 ```
 node index.js servers:destroy 894a15f6-48d1-49fb-94ea-ab27e4ff3f3f
 {"status"=>"ok"}